rwaldron/tessel-io/readme.md

 ## Examples

 There are several [examples](https://github.com/rwaldron/tessel-io/tree/master/eg) of how to use this library in its raw form.
-Make sure you have [installed the Tessel2 cli and provisioned your chip first](http://tessel.github.io/t2-start/).
+Make sure you have [installed the Tessel 2 CLI and provisioned the board first](http://tessel.github.io/t2-start/).
 After that is complete, you can run any of the examples:

 ```bash
 t2 run eg/onboard-led.js
 ```